 - nuts and seeds

 The goal is to create a balanced selection of nutrient-dense ingredients with compatible flavors and textures that fill you up, and make you feel awesome!

 Can you freeze Buddha Bowls?

 Certain components of the bowl can be frozen for meal prep purposes, like cooked beans or grains.
-I would NOT freeze a Buddha bowl because it will make both raw and cooked produce unsightly and unpleasant to eat.
+I would NOT freeze the bowl as a whole because it can make raw produce unsightly and unpleasant to eat.

-If you add animal proteins to your Buddha bowl, you could freeze those as well.
+If you add non-plant proteins to your bowl, you could freeze those as well.

 How to make a Buddha bowl

 There’s no wrong way to make a Buddha bowl.
 In fact, the combinations are endless!
 My favorite way to approach it is to meal prep ingredients on Sunday and assemble the bowls throughout the week.
 To do this:

 Step 3: Steam, roast, or saute the beans, legumes, or grains.